 Chris Sutton’s Art

-My experimentation has lead me down many paths, from the impressionist stylings of my Ebb and Flow collection, the striking abstracts of the 42 South collection, and the quieter pleasures of floral studies.
+My experimentation has lead me down many paths, from the impressionist stylings of my “Ebb and Flow” & “Coastal Impressions” collections, the striking abstracts of the 42 South collection, and the quieter pleasures of floral studies and my Black and White work.

 Each of the images in this collection was created using older generation iPhones.
 With an app that provides manual shutter control, I’m able to create long exposure images that gather both light and time as I pan across the subject.
 The results are planned but there are often happily unexpected results in the final images.